 All supplemental materials, including, Word, Excel, PowerPoint, PDF, videos, and other file types, are to be delivered at the time of submission.
 Links to the author's personal website, faculty page, YouTube, or cloud storage are not acceptable.

-Any supplemental material files that are to be made available in the Teaching Notes are to be directly mentioned, by file name, in the Teaching Notes.
-All supplemental material files that are included in the Teaching Notes are only available to full-member subscribers.
+- Supplemental material files that are to be made available in the Teaching Notes are to be directly mentioned, by file name, and also listed in the Index of Supplemental Materials, which immediately follows the Teaching Notes References section.

 See the Supplemental Material section for more information.